Blackwell-Monotone Updating Rules: Introduction

 This work is also related to the work on dynamically consistent beliefs--see, e.g., \cite{gul1990,machina92,border94,siniscalchi2011}; and the survey, \cite{machina89}.
 Another seminal paper in that area is \cite{epstein}, who show that ``dynamically consistent beliefs must be Bayesian,'' thereby establishing an equivalence (as Bayesian beliefs are obviously dynamically consistent).
-Naturally, although dynamically consistent beliefs must mean that the DM's updating rule respects the Blackwell order, our Theorem \ref{thebigtheorem} demonstrates that beliefs that respect the Blackwell order need not be dynamically consistent.
+We find that within our specified classes, dynamic consistency and strict Blackwell monotonicity are also equivalent.

 Closely tied to the notion of dynamic consistency is the value of information for DMs with non-expected-utility preferences.
 That some experiments may be harmful to a DM is illustrated in \cite{wakker}, \cite{hilton1990}, \cite{safra1995}, and \cite{hill2020}. \cite{li2016} show that the Blackwell order holds for almost all DMs with uncertainty-averse preferences provided they can commit \textit{ex ante} to actions, and \cite{celen} establishes that it holds for an MEU DM.